donaldwuid/unreal_source_explained/main/rendering.md

 ### Mesh Batch

-`FMeshBatch` cantains all infomations about **all passes** of one primitive, including the vertex buffer (in vertex factory) and material, etc.
+`FMeshBatch` cantains all infomations about **all passes‘ information** of one primitive, including the vertex buffer (in vertex factory) and material, etc.
+It has an array of `FMeshBatchElement`, which each instance describes **one pass' information**, such as instancing count, uniform buffer, index buffer, and first index into the index buffer.

 ```c++
 /**